lamarjambi/doodle-noodle/README.md

 ## Dependencies
 The project dependencies are listed in the `package.json` file.
 Key dependencies include React, Next.js, and Tailwind CSS.

+## Contribution
+Contribution to the sentences' library (corpora) is appreciated!
+Add text and make your own branch for me to check :]

 *README.md was made with [Etchr](https://etchr.dev)*